SVIP: Towards Verifiable Inference of Open-source Large Language Models

 Similarly, when $Z = 0$, $V_i \overset{\text{i.i.d.}}{\sim} \text{Bernoulli}(p_0)$, where $p_0$ is the False Positive Rate (FPR) of our protocol.

 In practice, we determine whether the provider is acting honestly based on the mean of the observed values $\{V_i\}_{i=1}^B$, denoted as

 To achieve a reliable conclusion with high confidence, \textbf{hypothesis testing} can be applied.
 Specifically, the null hypothesis assumes that the computing provider is acting honestly, \textit{i.e.}, $Z = 1$, and the rejection region is $\bar{V} < \tau$.
-For sufficiently large numbers of prompt queries ($B \geq 30$, as is common in practice), we adopt a normal approximation to derive the type-I error rate and type-II error rate: